MicrosoftDocs/win32/desktop-src/HyperV_v2/msvm-affectedjobelement.md

 ---
-Description: 'Represents an association between a job and the managed element that may be affected by its execution.' ms.assetid: '125A4976-A4E3-4D7A-A43B-86045C3B00AE'
+Description: Represents an association between a job and the managed element that may be affected by its execution. ms.assetid: 125A4976-A4E3-4D7A-A43B-86045C3B00AE
-title: 'Msvm\_AffectedJobElement class'
+title: Msvm\_AffectedJobElement class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Msvm\_AffectedJobElement class